Facts Hospitality Needs to Know to Prevent Covid

 Before you begin throwing out all of your Tupperware, it’s important to note that this study was carried out in a laboratory setting with heavy contamination.
 This illustrates that not all surfaces should be treated equally, and therefore subjected to different levels of attention while cleaning.

 Paper is another surface that viruses remain on.
 In hospitality, there is a lot of paper that changes hands (like menus, reports, room lists, and daily tasks for housekeepers and maintenance etc.).
 This needlessly increases the chances of transmission.
-Instead, go paperless and improve hygiene measures by utilizing digital operational and communication methods.
+Instead, go paperless and improve hygiene measures by utilizing digital operations and communication methods.

 Be Vigilant about Food